nats-io/k8s/helm/charts/nats/UPGRADING.md

     $tplYaml: >-
       {{ include "nats.fullname" . }}

-# required to use new ClusterIP service for accessing NATS
+# required to use new ClusterIP service for Clients accessing NATS
+# if using TLS, this may require adding another SAN
 service:
+  # uncomment the next line to disable the new ClusterIP service
+  # enabled: false
   name:
     $tplYaml: >-
       {{ include "nats.fullname" . }}-svc